Skip to content

 Bicycle repair stations

-Minor bike repairs, such as pumping air into your tires, can be performed at bicycle repair stations.
+Minor bike repairs, such as pumping air in your tires, can be performed at bicycle repair stations.
 Bike repair stations are located within sheltered parking spots to protect you and your bike against the elements.

 Bicycle repair stations are available at some OC Transpo stations: